akhilwadhwa22/Simple-Linux-Shell-Implementation-in-C/README.md

 "help": opens a helper
 "exit": exit the shell to the parent shell.
 ```
-The current implementation uses fork to implement all the other functionalities of a shell in a child process.
+The current implementation uses fork to implement all the other standard functionalities of a shell in a child process.

 ## Prerequisites

 ```